Meet the Band

 Sax

-Fred joined the After Hours Big Band on alto saxophone in the spring of 2018.
+Fred joined the After Hours Big Band on alto saxophone in the spring of 2018, later moving to tenor.
 He studied jazz performance at Humber College and York University, and can be seen performing regularly throughout Toronto in various jazz, funk, R&B groups.

 Wes Whittaker